-Matthew sold his first company to a public company in 1994 and was a principal contributor growing two subsequent early stage businesses into public companies, turning around a fourth public company, executing a reverse-merger into a fifth public company and selling his last company to a public company, which is when he started iCrumz.
-In all, as a direct operator he has helped generate more than $1.5 billion in gains for investors.
+Matthew sold his first company, Zygot Computer, to Camelot Corporation, a public company, in 1994 and was a principal contributor growing two subsequent early stage businesses into public companies (Pilot Network Services and Digital Evolution/US Interactive), turning around a fourth public company (VDI Multimedia/Point.360), executing a reverse-merger into a fifth public company (Kreido Laboratories/Kreido Biofuels) and selling his last company (Zubican) to Inuvo, a public company, which is when he started iCrumz.
+In all, he has helped generate more than $1.5 billion in gains for investors.

 Matthew received his Bachelor's Degree in Business Administration/Finance with an emphasis in Entrepreneurship from Loyola Marymount University in 1989.
 He received the Conrad Hilton Distinguished Entrepreneur Award in 2007 and was inducted into Loyola Marymount University's Entrepreneur's Wall of Honor in 2010 (video).